AlexsLemonade/refinebio-processor-documentation/salmon.md

         - Sample
         - OriginalFiles
         - OrganismIndex
-    - uses an RSA file when creating the OriginalFile
+    - uses an SRA file when creating the OriginalFile
 - passes the created base job to `salmon.salmon()` which runs the entire pipeline
 - asserts that `job_context` was created
 - asserts that the `job.success` is false

 ### `test_salmon_quant_one_sample_double_reads`

-Tests salmon quant on a single sample with two original files (double reads)
+Tests salmon quant on a single sample with two original files (paired end)

 test steps:
 - calls `prepare_organism_indices`